 Eventually, the unbundler becomes the bundler: Airbnb has added "experiences" to their offerings, and Uber has added Uber Eats to the app.

 When evaluating an attempt at unbundling, Marc Andreessen looks for a shift in the underlying technology.
-He asks himself, "if you were to sit down today with a clean sheet of paper, and you knew that the technology was changing—the way that we’re talking about—what would be the proper form of the product, if you were starting from scratch?"
+He asks himself, "if you were to sit down today with a clean sheet of paper, and you knew that the technology was changing, what would be the proper form of the product, if you were starting from scratch?"

 Bundle, or unbundle.
 There is no alternative.